-This chapter started with a relatively abstract chart used to characterise the complex pattern of social life online.
-For rural migrants the relationship to their classmates and kin from their villages has become somewhat attenuated.
-By contrast they seem to show more interest in developing new relationships with people online, and even with strangers.
-By the end of this chapter, the chart is hopefully no longer as abstract.
-A central concern of social life in China is the process of zuoren, which literally means 'becoming a person' or 'to make oneself a person'.
-29 The implication of zuoren is that a Chinese individual is not born as a full person: only through the process of self-cultivation and socialisation can a person gradually become a moral individual.
-However, the key to understanding this term is to appreciate that in China this process of becoming a 'full' person is highly socialised rather than just an individual pursuit.30 The relationships between kin, romantic partner, friends, classmates and colleagues all contribute to the very process of 'becoming a person'.
-Zuoren has never been an individualising concept in Chinese people's lives.
+A central concern of social life in China is the process of zuoren, which literally means 'becoming a person' or 'to make oneself a person' (Tu, 1985).
+The implication of zuoren is that a Chinese individual is not born as a full person: only through the process of self-cultivation and socialisation can a person gradually become a moral individual.
+However, the key to understanding this term is to appreciate that in China this process of becoming a 'full' person is highly socialised rather than just an individual pursuit (Yan, 2013).
+The relationships between kin, romantic partner, friends, classmates and colleagues all contribute to the very process of 'becoming a person'.
+Zuoren has never been an individualising concept in Chinese people's life.
 On the contrary zuoren, as a colloquial term, is frequently used in relation to social life.

 In GoodPath one can always hear somebody praising a person as someone who 'knows how to zuoren' (hui zuoren), indicating that this person is good at dealing with social relationships.
-Accordingly a major criticism applied to someone who is awkward in social life or has difficulties in following social norms is the phrase 'doesn't know how to zuoren' - literally meaning someone who has not learned how to become a person.
+Accordingly, a major criticism applied to someone who is awkward in social life or has difficulties in following social norms is the phrase 'don't know how to zuoren' - literally meaning someone who has not learned how to become a person.
 From this perspective, the discussions in this chapter represent an effort to understand the role that social media plays in the process of Chinese individuals becoming full human beings.
 On social media people collectively negotiate what personal relationships are and what they want them to be.

-Through looking in detail at individual stories we can understand not only why the pattern shown on chart 4.1 makes sense for particular people, but also that it is hugely important.
 Personal relationships are often the main factor that determines people's sense of happiness, confidence and ability to get by in the modern world.
 In addition to telling us about a medium, communication on social media is one of the best places to see the desires and concerns of modern China, and the preoccupation with particular moments in its history.
 In contrast to the traditional descriptions of Chinese kinship and sociality, we can see that the radical effect of social media is best understood not simply as cause but rather as an alignment with other radical changes experienced in the lives of these rural migrants to a factory town.
-These include the emergence of an unprecedented concept of friendship and the creation of a relatively autonomous place not only for privacy but also for the public declaration of intimacy - as well as markedly different relationships to kinship and to place.

-This was perhaps a particularly good time to be studying the relationship between social media use and sociality in modern China.
-The population of this field site are not only Chinese rural migrants who have travelled from rural to urban areas; they are also 'digital immigrants'31 - a unique generation who grew up in the analogue era, but joined the technological revolution from analogue to digital.
+This was perhaps a particularly good time to be studying the relationship between social media use and sociality in modern China, The population of this field site are not only Chinese rural migrants who have travelled from rural to urban areas; they are also 'digital immigrants' (Prensky, 2001) - a unique generation who grew up in the analogue era, but joined the technological revolution from analogue to digital.
 So in order to understand the transformations taking place on social media, we have first to recognise the radical difference represented by historical rural China, as well as the extreme situation of being rural migrants.
 The 'hot and noisy' principle discussed at the beginning of this chapter and the 'discovery' of privacy on social media highlighted at the end appear to bookmark the two ends of the social life explored and experienced on social media by rural migrants.
 Here the continuity of rural social life met and mixed with the new practice of modern life.